ArturCharylo/ArturCharylo/README.md

 🎓 **Education**

 - Technical School SCI (IT Technician, bilingual program) — 2020–2025
-- Planned: BSc in Computer Science, West Pomeranian University of Technology (ZUT) (from Oct 2025)
+- Ongoing: BSc in Computer Science, West Pomeranian University of Technology (ZUT) (from Oct 2025)

 🚀 **About me**